-The winery is north of the community Pauillac
+The winery is located north of the municipality Pauillac

 (Bordeaux).
-The first named owner was Jean-Baptiste Clerc (+1863).
+The first known owner was Jean-Baptiste Clerc (+1863).
 The name part "Milon" refers to a nearby hamlet in Pauillac.
-Shortly before his death Clerc sold the estate in 1863 to the notary Jacques Mondon, who renamed it Château Clerc-Milon-Mondon.
-In 1970 it was by Baron Philippe de Rothschild
+Shortly before his death, Clerc sold the estate in 1863 to the notary Jacques Mondon, who renamed it Château Clerc-Milon-Mondon.
+In 1970 it was founded by Baron Philippe de Rothschild

-(1902-1988) acquired a million francs, which changed the name to Château Clerc Milon.
-Today, the estate is often referred to as Château Clerc Milon Rothschild.
-Due to large investments and changes there was an upswing again.
+(1902-1988) for one million francs, who changed the name to Château Clerc Milon.
+Today the estate is often referred to as Château Clerc Milon Rothschild.
+Due to large investments and changes, there was an upswing again.

 In the Bordeaux Classification

-In 1855, the winery was ranked fifth (Cinquième Cru Classé).
+in 1855 the winery was ranked fifth (Cinquième Cru Classé).
 The vineyards cover 30 hectares and are planted with Cabernet Sauvignon (70%), Merlot (20%) and Cabernet Franc (10%).
-The vinification takes place on the neighboring Château Mouton-Rothschild
+The vinification takes place on the neighboring one Château Mouton-Rothschild

-, The extremely long-lived red wine is aged 22 to 24 months in one-third new oak barrels.
+, The extremely long-lived red wine is aged for 22 to 24 months in one-third new barriques.